-- Consider flexible agricultural zoning that would allow for such options as on-site retailing, processing, restaurants, on-site worker housing, tours, and accommodations. - Support agritourism through a variety of programs and tools. - Consider voluntary tools such as rural residential clustering (RRC), transfer of development rights (TDR), and purchase of development rights (PDR) that may help preserve agricultural land. - Consider encouraging water conservation practices through education, training, and demonstration projects.
-Consider a growth strategy that emphasizes housing choice in the downtown area to relieve some development pressure on the working farms and orchards.
+- Consider missing middle housing types for rural residential clusters, including small lots, homes with built-in accessory dwelling units (ADUs), cottage courts, mansion-style multiplexes, and townhomes. - Consider flexible agricultural zoning that would allow for such options as on-site retailing, processing, restaurants, on-site worker housing, tours, and accommodations. - Support agritourism through a variety of programs and tools. - Consider voluntary programs such as transfer of development of rights (TDR), purchase of development rights (PDR), and rural residential clustering (RRC) as methods to incentivize agriculture to continue.
+A related educational process could be helpful. - 7.
+Encourage a growth strategy that emphasizes housing choice in the downtown and south interchange areas.